-Greencap’s Cm3 WHS Contractor Prequalification System is a technology platform with a number of built in tools that can assist the collection of information about Vendors (including Contractors and Suppliers) required to meet reporting requirements.
+Greencap’s Cm3 WHS Contractor Prequalification System is a technology platform that includes built in tools to assist with collection of information about Vendors (including Contractors and Suppliers) required to meet reporting requirements.

 Clients using Cm3 to prequalify contractors and suppliers have multiple options to request information or obtain confirmation of their practices.

 Some options to achieve this include:

 Modern Slavery & Cm3 Prequalification

 |Options in Cm3||What is it?||How does it work?|